Hello and welcome to the podcast of the Road Seaters episode 1258 for Tuesday the 23rd of September 2025.

 The suspension of Jimmy Kimmel and the promise to silence other late-night hosts for criticizing the administration.

-First they came late-night hosts.
+First they came to late night hosts.

 Administration should disturb everyone on the right, left and center.

-It's wrong, and anyone with a conscience knows it's wrong.
+It's wrong and anyone with a conscience knows it's wrong.

 Now, let us focus a bit on Mr. O'Brien's profile.